-As someone who is maybe more “old school”, there was a tradition of deference to the GM as the person who is doing the heaving lifting to make the game happen.
-Usually they knew the rules best and, ultimately, it was just a good way to avoid bickering, which isn’t fun for anyone.
+As someone who is maybe more “old school”, there was a tradition of deference to the GM as the person who is doing the heavy lifting to make the game happen.
+Usually, they knew the rules best and, ultimately, it was just a good way to avoid bickering, which isn’t fun for anyone.
 This has been codified as an implicit Rule Zero for all RPGs.

 I brought up the question of whether this had changed in an online RPG forum and people LOST THEIR MINDS.
 One group, clearly sharing my perspective made the argument that DMs are in more demand than players and are usually doing more work, so the DM gets to run the game the way they want.
 The best argument anyone made for this position is that the DM deserves to have fun too – they aren’t just there to serve the players.

 Another group said that the players can call the shots if they pay, which is a growing concept I’ll probably post about in the future: professional DMing.